-By clarifying what your expectations of a manageable workload is, you will be able to make the most of your time when working and when you are not.
+By clarifying what your boundaries are, you will be able to make the most of your time when working and when you are not.

 2. Radiologist Wellbeing = Patient Safety

-Remember, by reporting when you feel at your best, you are ensuring the best possible outcomes for your patient.
-Do not be afraid to raise the safety card if workloads are unsafe or if you are feeling under pressure.
-By making it visible that you have an overwhelming workload, you will help others to recognise what is achievable.
+Remember, by reporting when you feel at your best, you are ensuring that you are giving the best possible outcomes for your patient.
+Do not be afraid to raise the safety card if workloads are unsafe or you are feeling under pressure.
+By making it visible that you have an overwhelming workload, you will help others to recognise what is manageable.
 It is not sustainable to continue under extreme workloads, so take time out when you need it.